fabioneves/backup-cli/README.md

 ## Updating

-Whenever there is a new version of backup-cli just run this command:
+To update to a newer version of backup-cli just run this command:

     php backup-cli.phar self-update